-Each year, Americans spend more than $60 billion on their pets.
+Each year, Americans spend nearly $100 billion on their pets.
 That’s a lot of dog food.

 In fact, it’s not a stretch to say that we have a love affair with our pets.
-And over the past few years, they’ve turned from companions to family members.
+And over the past few decades, it seems they’ve turned from companions to family members.
 It’s not unusual to see pets being brought along to the store, a restaurant, or even a flight.

 But can you bring your pet on a cruise?
 And what if it’s a service animal?

-First things first, in all but one case, no, you can’t bring your pet on a cruise.
+First things first, in all but one case we found, no, you can’t bring your pet on a cruise.
 This includes dogs, cats, birds, fish, and any other pet you can think of.

 Most cruise lines make their “no pet” policies clear somewhere on their websites.
-For instance, here is the policy as written on Carnival’s site:
+For instance, here is Carnival’ policy as written on their website:

-The one exception?
-Cunard’s Queen Mary 2 does allow pets on the ship, but don’t expect it to mean that the animal can be with you at all times on the ship.
+The one exception we’ve found?
+It’s Cunard’s Queen Mary 2.
+This ship does allow dogs on the ship, but don’t expect it to mean that the animal can be with you at all times on the ship.
 Instead, your pet will be kenneled in a special area.
 They aren’t allowed to join you around the ship or keep you company in the cabin.
-Here are the details from Cunard:

-Why Are Pets so Unwelcomed on Cruise Ships?
+Why Are Pets so Unwelcome on Cruise Ships?